UniqueNetwork/mass-nfts-doc/README.md

 ## ⛓ Prepare Substrate Address with Seed

 To create the collection and tokens, you will need an address with balance.
+If you don't have account yet you may create it with [Polkadot{.js} extension for Chrome](https://polkadot.js.org/extension/).

 For this guide, we are using Opal network, and you can obtain OPL tokens for free by using [Telegram faucet bot](https://t.me/unique2faucet_opal_bot).

+- Quartz Network tokens (QTZ) are available on [MEXC](https://www.mexc.com/ru-RU/exchange/QTZ_USDT?_from=search)
+- For Unique Network tokens (UNQ) you can visit [Huobi](https://www.huobi.com/en-us/trade/unq_usdt?type=spot)

+> 💡 If you are ready to mint tokens on the mainnet (Quartz or Unique), make sure to change the endpoint variable in the config.js file.
+Set it to `https://rest.unique.network/quartz/v1` for Quartz or `https://rest.unique.network/unique/v1` for Unique.
+>
+> - Quartz Network tokens (QTZ) are available on [MEXC](https://www.mexc.com/ru-RU/exchange/QTZ_USDT?_from=search)
+>
+> - For Unique Network tokens (UNQ) you can visit [Huobi](https://www.huobi.com/en-us/trade/unq_usdt?type=spot)

 > ✏️ In the `config.js` file, fill in the `ownerSeed` field.